cse442-software-engineering-ub/f25-no-brainers/dorm-mart/api/auth/utility/README.md

-# Cookie Authentication Guide
+# Session + Cookie Authentication Guide

-Simple cookie-based authentication for protecting API endpoints.
+Simple, pragmatic authentication that supports both PHP sessions and a persistent cookie token.

 ## How It Works

 1. **Login** - User logs in with email/password
+   - Starts a PHP session and stores `$_SESSION['user_id']`
-   - Server generates a random token
+   - Generates a random token
-   - Token is hashed and stored in `user_accounts.hash_auth`
+   - Hashes and stores it in `user_accounts.hash_auth`
-   - Unhashed token is sent to browser as `auth_token` cookie (httpOnly)
+   - Sends the unhashed token as `auth_token` (httpOnly) for long-lived auth

 2. **Protected Endpoints** - Use `has_auth()` to verify users
-   - Cookie is automatically sent with each request
-   - `has_auth()` verifies the token against database
+   - Accepts a valid PHP session OR a valid `auth_token` cookie
    - Returns `user_id` if valid, or exits with 401 if not

-3. **Logout** - Clears the cookie and database hash
+3. **Logout** - Destroys the session, clears the cookie, and nulls the database hash

 ## Usage